You and your graphic designer are responsible for your sign's readability.

 - For maximum readability and effectiveness, we very strongly recommend you design within

 the 80-character limit.
 (See Pricing page for details about charges for extra characters.)

 - Use medium- to high-resolution artwork for your electronic artwork.
 Higher resolution is required because the artwork will be printed before it is projected onto the building.
 We recommend at least 200 dpi at the actual size.

 - Be bold.
 Use simple, striking art and clear type.
 Small type or very detailed art is NOT effective on a billboard.

 - Be effective: Design using only the most essential text.
-Omit unnecessary text such as the year or the day of the week.
+Omit unnecessary text (such as the year or the day of the week).
 Excessive text and small type is impossible to read.
-Using a lot of small type will make your Barn Sign more expensive and less effective as an advertising tool.
+Using a lot of small type will only make your Barn Sign less effective and more expensive.

 - Test the readability of your Barn Sign.
 Tape a printout of your artwork to a wall.
 Step back 10 feet or so and take a 5-10 second look.
 Ask someone else to view it with you.
 Does it make an immediate impression on them?
 Can they read everything easily?
 How do photos or other images “read”?
 Consider abbreviating dates (e.g. "Nov." instead of "November") or omitting detailed information.